Ready for 2015? Why you shouldn’t bet the farm!

-Will your pursue growth rates surpassing your competitors?
+Will you pursue growth rates, surpassing your competitors?

 Are you moving into new geographic markets you know very little about?

 Are you launching a Cloud based version of you current perpetual licensed product?

 Are you contemplating one of your first acquisitions?

 With the speed of changes facing the software industry you must be making bold moves all the time.
 Staying ahead of competitors and moving towards the global leadership position in your market segment will not happen by itself.

 Increase in velocity will increase risk and cause failures.
 Therefore you should not bet the farm on a business venture where you cannot mitigate the risk.
 It may cause the death of your company.

 There is no “safe” way but there is a “safer” way